Information Technology @ Mines

-Departments within Computing, Communications, and Information Technologies (CCIT) operate and provide a broad array of resources and services to support your computing needs.
+Mines' Computing, Communications, and Information Technologies (CCIT) department provides a broad array of resources and services to support your computing needs.
 You will find that computing is integrated into the curriculum in both traditional and unique ways.
 Our computing environment can be a tool to help you be more productive and a vehicle to help you innovate and create.
-Read on for more information and then visit the CCIT web site.
-If you'd like to know more about computing resources and requirements for new students, read this FAQ.
+Read on for more information and then visit the CCIT website.

 Computing Commons Lab

-Even if you bring your own computer, you'll still want to use the Computer Commons and other labs between classes to check your email, work on assignments, access special software, and work on projects with friends and classmates.
+Even if you bring your own computer (and CCIT has some suggestions about that), you'll still want to use the Computer Commons and other labs between classes to check your email, work on assignments, access special software, and work on projects with friends and classmates.

 - Your residence hall room or campus apartment will have a fast network connection available for you to directly connect your computer to the Mines network.